Council Tax Bands & Charges

 Council Tax Bands

 The Valuation Office Agency has put each property in to a band.
 The bands based on how much the property would have sold for on 1 April 1991 and is not affected by changes in house prices.
-To lookup up your Council Tax band, see the online lookup tool.
+To look up your Council Tax band, see the DirectGov online look-up tool.

-To see our latest charges, please see our Council Tax amounts 2019/2020 page.
+To see our latest charges, please see our Council Tax Amounts 2020/21 page.

 |Band||Property Valuation on 1 April 1991|